PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

 ### Socratic questioning

-In our testing, the level of detail provided for the question or topic and the personality trait had less impact on AI responses for socratic questioning.
+In our testing, the level of detail provided for the question or topic and the personality trait had much less impact on AI responses for socratic questioning.

-We did find that AI responses tended to be:
+We did generally find that if input was:

-- more specific question & persona: questions inviting the student to consider new points
+- more specific question & persona: AI responses are more likely to invite the student to consider new points.
-- more general question & persona: more follow up questions inviting the student to expand on their previous point
+- more general question & persona: AI responses also include follow up questions inviting the student to expand on their previous point.

 ???
 Quote "Socratic questioning: more specific"